-21 "When the strong man,2 fully armed, guards his own dwelling, his possessions are safe.
+21 "When the strong man,1 fully armed, guards his own dwelling, his possessions are safe.
 22 But when the one stronger than he attacks, he overcomes him, takes away all his armor in which he trusted, and distributes his spoils.

-23 "He who is not with me is against me, and he who does not gather with me scatters.3
+23 "He who is not with me is against me, and he who does not gather with me scatters.2 will censure their fathers for the same reason.